zalando/jackson-datatype-money/README.md

 ### Deserialization

 This module will use `org.javamoney.moneta.Money` as an implementation for `javax.money.MonetaryAmount` by default when deserializing money values.
-If you need a different implementation, you can pass an implementation of `MonetaryAmountFactory` to the `MoneyModule`:
+If you need a different implementation, you can pass a different `MonetaryAmountFactory` to the `MoneyModule`:

 ```java
 ObjectMapper mapper = new ObjectMapper()